PostHog/posthog.com/contents/handbook/company/team/joe-martin.md

 - [ ] **Word of mouth growth:** We're starting to get a more detailed view of where our WOM growth comes from.
 I'll spend time scaling this growth with the marketing team.
 This could involve a referral program, influencers or levelling up and/our case studies.
 Maybe all of the above.
 - [ ] **Product design:** This is a personal goal.
 I'm switching from just-in-case to just-in-time technical learning and focusing on improving my knowledge of product design instead.
 The goal is to become more effective when providing feedback and when planning in-product proposals.
 Good thing [we have a generous book budget](/handbook/people/training#books).

 This list is not exhaustive and is meant to guide the sort of work I do at a high level.
 If something more important comes up where I'll have more impact?
-Pivotting is fine.
+Pivoting is fine.

 ## Feedback
 In our last [360 feedback session](/handbook/people/feedback#full-team-feedback-sessions-1), I received feedback on the following points.